 Data security

-The makes it possible to apply restrictions on the data access for clients that are granted access on the transport protocol level.
+The enables the enforcement of data access restrictions for clients that have been granted access at the transport protocol level.

 Privacy Considerations

-This specification, unlike its predecessor, has granular access control capabilities to limit what information an application may access.
-All information sent from a VISS service to client application must be transported over an encrypted protocol to help protect privacy.
+This specification has granular access control capabilities, allowing restrictions on the information an application may access.
+Additionally, all data transmitted from a VISS service to a client application MUST be transported over an encrypted protocol to ensure privacy protection.

 Filter Request

-Filtering is a mechanism to refine a client request, in order to more precisely control what is returned in a response.
-Filtering can be applied in read requests and in subscribe requests.
-A request where filtering is applied has the following structure
+Filtering is a mechanism that refines client requests to provide more precise control over the returned response data.
+Filtering can be applied in both read requests and subscribe requests.

 where

-The JSON expression has the object format as shown below.
+The filter expression has the object format as shown below.
 For the case of an optional second object of this type, these are enclosed in an array expression.

 where